ilitygergo/php-project/README.md

 # Setup

+#### Packages

+For using the correct package versions, you have to install composer and npm, than run the following commands:
+- `npm install`
+- `composer install`

 #### Containers

 If you are using Windows, you have to install Docker Desktop and share the drive you pulled the project into.